-- DO NOT use an ATM or withdrawal slip to withdraw funds. - DO NOT include automatic overdraft protection on the client trust account. - DO NOT make a signature block or stamp for your client trust account checks. - DO NOT pre-sign blank client trust account checks. - DO NOT make payments out of your client trust account to cover your own expenses, personal or business, or for any other purpose that is not directly related to carrying out your duties to an individual client. - DO NOT pay yourself legal fees that your client is disputing, whether or not you feel you have earned them. - DO NOT disburse from the client trust account before the funds are collected.
+- DO NOT use an ATM or withdrawal slip to withdraw funds. - DO NOT include automatic overdraft protection on the client trust account. - DO NOT make a signature block or stamp for your client trust account checks. - DO NOT pre-sign blank client trust account checks. - DO NOT make payments out of your client trust account to cover your own expenses, personal or business, or for any other purpose that is not directly related to carrying out your duties to an individual client. - DO NOT pay yourself legal fees that your client is disputing, whether or not you feel you have earned them.

+DO NOT disburse from the client trust account before the funds are collected.
 Wait ten business days before disbursing, unless you have a limited risk deposit.
 See, Rule 43(b)(4), Ariz.R.Sup.Ct.

+Publication of the State Bar of Arizona

+© 2017 All Rights Reserved.